enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 that are accessible using the Enzo test code, both separately and in various permutations.
 Tests can be selected based on a variety of criteria, including (but not limited to) the physics included, the estimated runtime of the test, and the dimensionality.
+The testing suite runs enzo on each selected test problem, then compares the outputs against those generated from a "good" version of the enzo code run on the same problems.
+In a few cases, the outputs are compared directly against analytical solutions.
+Lastly, the results of these tests are returned to the user for interpretation.

 For convenience, three pre-created, overlapping sets of tests are provided.
-For each set of tests, the test suite can automatically pull the "gold standard" results from a remote server; or one can generate their own standard locally against which she can compare.
+For each set of tests, the test suite can automatically pull the "gold standard" results from a remote server; or one can generate their own standard locally against which she can compare different builds of the code.

 1. The "quick suite" (``--suite=quick``).
 This is composed of small calculations that test critical physics packages both